giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 Authors: Giampaolo Rodola

 Memory leaks in Python are often straightforward to diagnose.
-Just look at RSS, track Python object counts, follow reference graphs.
-But leaks inside **C extension modules** are another story.
+Just look at RSS, track Python object counts, follow reference graphs, etc. But leaks inside **C extension modules** are another story.
 Traditional memory metrics such as RSS and VMS frequently fail to reveal them because Python's memory allocator sits above the platform's native heap (see